-Kadiatu Konneh, a Liberian resident who recently traveled to the United States of America with her ailing husband for treatment, said it was difficult to connect with different flights from Liberia to the USA.
+Kadiatu Konneh, a Liberian resident who recently traveled to the U.S. with her ailing husband for treatment, said it was difficult to connect with different flights from Liberia.

 “I had to take a flight to Ghana and then to London, before connecting Brussels Air for the United States of America,” Konneh said.

 Konneh said when she and her husband arrived in the United States in July, an immigration officer at Hartsfield-Jackson Atlanta International Airport scowled at her and stepped back before ordering the both of them to move to the end of the line.

 “The expression on his face told me how much he hated me and my husband,” she said.
 “It hurt me so much.
 When another immigration official told him he had to help us, the man refused to touch our passport, ordering me to read the information to him and then to put the passport in a zippered plastic bag.
 It seems as though Ebola has stigmatized all Liberians when we get out of Liberia,” Konneh said.